abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-i have create a dropdown list in layout i have add new project called AbdulBooks.DataAccess,AbdulBooks.Models,and AbdulBooks.Utility and also moved the data file to DATAACCESS i have downlaod the Core.Sqlserverand also the relatinal pages and than deltet the migrations folder i have add all the Nutget Package
+i have create a dropdown list in layout i have add new project called AbdulBooks.DataAccess,AbdulBooks.Models,and AbdulBooks.Utility and also moved the data file to DATAACCESS i have downlaod the Core.Sqlserverand also the relatinal pages and than deltet the migrations folder i have add all the Nutget Package i have deleted all of the class 1 files